isaacjerish/ViperVM/README.md

 # ViperVM

+**Work in Progress** This project is currently under development and has the current functionality: successfully taking assembly code to byte code, and runnning some byte code commands using the VM (still working on debugging)

 **ViperVM** is a custom-built virtual machine written in C++ with its own assembly language and assembler.
 It simulates a basic CPU, executes binary machine code, and supports a hand-crafted instruction set.

 ---